Sunrise 2027: What is it – and why does it matter to your business?

 GS1 Digital Link connects a product to the web via a 2D barcode (QR or GS1 DataMatrix).

-The code contains the GTIN and — optionally via GS1 AIs — additional data such as batch/lot,
+The code contains the GTIN and — optionally via GS1 AIs — extra data such as batch/lot, expiry date,

-expiry date, or serial number.
-Result: one code covers marketing, compliance, and logistics — with a single scan.
+or serial number.
+Result: One code covers marketing, compliance, and logistics — with a single scan.